-In case you didn’t know, our brand new Series 3 safety system for Road Rail Vehicles is Network Rail approved.
-But what exactly does that mean?
+In case you didn’t know, our new Series 3 safety system for Road Rail Vehicles is officially Network Rail approved to RIS-1530-Issue 6 standards!

 This blog looks at what being ‘Network Rail approved’ means and the process we had to go through to obtain the approval.

 What is the process for Network Rail approval?

 Network Rail outsources the product acceptance assessment of new or modified on-track plant and portable/transportable plant to various Plant Assessment Bodies (PAB).

 These independent companies are accredited by Network Rail and carry out a complete assessment to ensure the product meets applicable standards, performance and design.
 Final documentation is then presented to Network Rail for their approval of “engineering conformance”, which is known as product acceptance.